Testing pH levels for beer and wine is a really good way to improve the quality of the beer and the drinking experience

 If you don't want to use a pH meter, consider using pH strips to test beer.
 They are simple to use, broadly accurate and quite cheap!

-Ways to reduce ph levels:
+Ways to reduce pH levels in beer:

 - Add calcium chloride